1. Introduction

 2.1 Initial Configuration and USB Best Practices

-2.2 Solving 'Inappropriate Needle Stop Position' Errors
+2.2 Solving "Inappropriate Needle Stop Position" Errors

 Step‑by‑Step Fix: